subhojit777/dc_ajax_add_cart/README.md

 - *Ajax add to cart form* as a product variation display formatter
 - *Ajax product removal from cart* as a views field
 - *Ajax update cart* as a views field
+- *Ajax confirmation popup* on adding a product variation to cart.
+This is available as a product variation display.

 ### Installation and usage:
 - Install the module in a Drupal Commerce installation.
 Steps for installing